pyinvoke/invoke/docs/getting_started.rst

-A number of command-line flags and other configuration channels need to affect global behavior: for example, controlling whether `~.runner.run` defaults to echoing its commands, or if nonzero return codes should abort execution.
+A number of command-line flags and other configuration channels need to affect global behavior: for example, controlling whether `~.runner.run` defaults to echoing the commands it runs, or if nonzero return codes should abort execution.

 Some libraries implement this via global module state.
 That approach works in the base case but makes testing difficult and error prone, limits concurrency,